Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/zerto_multi_site/guide.en-gb.md

 ![zerto manager status finished](images/zerto_status_finished.png){.thumbnail}

-5. Connect the VPN
+### 5 - Connect the VPN

-Connect your on-premise VPN to the Managed vSphere’s Zerto VPN, verify that the connection is active.
+Connect your on-premises VPN to the Managed vSphere’s Zerto VPN and verify that the connection is active.

-6. Pair the Zerto Sites
+### 6 - Pair the Zerto Sites

-- On Managed vSphere Zerto, go to `Sites` and get the token:
+- On Managed vSphere Zerto, go to `Sites`{.action} and get the token:

 ![zerto get token](images/zerto_get_token.png){.thumbnail}

-- On your on-premise Zerto, choose `Pair to a site` and enter the Managed vSphere Zerto IP and token.
+- On your on-premises Zerto, choose `Pair to a site`{.action} and enter the Managed vSphere Zerto IP and token:

 ![zerto pair site](images/zerto_pair_site.png){.thumbnail}